Latin Terms and Abbreviations

 The abbreviation N.B. stands for nota bene, which literally translates as “note well,” although in practice you can read it as “pay attention.”
 It is used in endnotes or footnotes to call the reader’s attention to a particularly important piece of information-such as a key assumption of or exception to an argument-that is nevertheless not crucial enough to be included in the main body of the paper.
 Also, notice that N.B. is the only Latin abbreviation that should be capitalized.

 - Example: N.B.: While all of the study participants were interviewed about their prior medical histories, researchers did not have access to their medical records to confirm the accuracy of self-reported data.

 The abbreviation cf. stands for the Latin word confer which means “compare.”
-It is primarily used in endnotes or footnotes to point the reader to works that offer an argument which contradicts or is otherwise different from the author’s argument.
+It is primarily used in endnotes or footnotes to point readers to works that the author recommends referencing in comparison with the work at hand.
 Therefore, it might be more useful to read cf. as “but compare this to.”
-It is generally preceded by citations of works that agree with the author’s argument and then followed by one or two examples of works that disagree with or somehow differ from the argument.
+It is generally preceded by citations of works that are sources for the author’s argument and then followed by one or two examples of works that somehow differ from or depart from the argument.
 Although it is not strictly necessary to explain how these works are different, you might find it useful to include a short phrase for the benefit of your reader.

 - Example: 2.
 Jones 1992, Smith 2003; cf. on methodology Harris 2005.